top of page

 chrissy.jpeg

-Chrissy Marshall is a Los Angeles–based writer and director whose work centers on vulnerable human experiences, existential humor, and dynamic, character-driven storytelling.
-Chrissy is a distinguished alumna of the University of Southern California’s School of Cinematic Arts. and she also happens to be Deaf.
+Chrissy Marshall is a Los Angeles–based filmmaker and a distinguished alumna of the University of Southern California’s School of Cinematic Arts.
+Her projects often center on vulnerable human experiences, existential humor, and dynamic character-driven storytelling.
+Chrissy also happens to be Deaf.

 Screen Shot 2022-05-01 at 1.22_edited.jpg